KevinNiemeyer/cryptocurrency-app/notes.md

 https://api.coingecko.com/api/v3/global

 questions:

-On the CoinPage, I want to implement Breadcrumbs as a component, but not sure how to implement the routing for all pages On the buttongroup.styles, I'm trying to use ThemeProvider on line 25, but it's not working out.
+- On the CoinPage, I want to implement Breadcrumbs as a component, but not sure how to implement the routing for all pages
+- How do I use a variable in the JSON data to set state?
+JSON returns a list, but I need a specific key out of that list based on the coin I've selected.
+How do I access that one value?

 HTML character codes:
 arrows: